pascalduez/postcss-map/README.md

 type: `Array`
 default: `[]`
 An array representing maps files to load and parse.
 Map files can either be in YAML or JSON format.
+You can also pass literal objects directly into the Array.

 ## Short syntax